 Put garlic scapes and lemon juice in a food processor with the steel blade, and process until scapes are finely chopped.
-With food processor running, add oil through the feed tube and pulse until oil is mixed.
+With the food processor running, add oil through the feed tube and pulse until oil is mixed.

 Remove lid, add half of parmesan cheese and pulse until mixed, then pulse in the rest of cheese and cracked pepper.
 We will put garlic scape pesto in mason jars and freeze.

-Then throughout the year we use it on everything for seasoning from: mixing in cream cheese for a dip, pasta salad, pesto pasta, garlic bread, over grilled chicken, or over sautéed green beans.
+Then throughout the year, we use it on everything for seasoning from mixing in cream cheese for a dip, pasta salad, pesto pasta, garlic bread, over grilled chicken, or over sautéed green beans.

 “Scapes” are the flower stalks found on certain members of the allium family.
 Garlic scapes, which appear on the finest hard neck garlic varieties, curl upward as they grow, ultimately straighten, and then grow little seed-like bulbs.
-A young scape makes one or two loops before straightening out, and then develops seeds.
+A young scape makes one or two loops before straightening out and then develops seeds.

 By snipping off the scapes before the seeds develop, more energy goes into making a bigger garlic bulb.
 When the garlic scapes are still in full curl, they are tender and delicious.
-They have a taste that is milder than the garlic cloves, and have a broad spectrum of uses from soup to salads to garnishes.
+They have a taste that is milder than the garlic cloves and has a broad spectrum of uses from soup to salads to garnishes.
 The garlic scape is an allium delicacy that is highly prized and traditionally used in Southern, Eastern European, and Korean cuisine because of its subtle garlic flavor and tender-crisp texture.

 To harvest your garlic scapes, snap off the top of the garlic scape where it emerges from the leaves of the garlic plant.
 Eat from the part you snapped to the bulb, where the flower is forming.

 Some farmers harvest the scape by pulling the stem straight up for the more delicate flavor of the scape.
-We don't harvest this way, since we have a nice rain fall until July and removing the scape that way could lead to bulb damage.
+We don't harvest this way, since we have a nice rainfall until July and removing the scape that way could lead to bulb damage.
 Every farm is different, so try what works best for you and your farm.

 Toss with Pasta Mix 2T-4T with cream cheese for a cracker spread.
 Mix 3T with cream cheese and mix with pasta for an Alfredo sauce.
-Whisk in Olive oil with 1t of mustard for vinaigrette.
+Whisk in Olive oil with 1t of mustard for the vinaigrette.

 Mix 1t in Olive oil and dip fresh bread into it.
 Mix 1t in Olive Oil and spread on French bread to make garlic bread.
 Mix 1T into spaghetti sauce for more flavouring.
 Put pesto into large cooked pasta shells, pour spaghetti sauce over shells, add Mozzarella cheese, and bake.

 Spread on pizza crust and add cheese Use as a sandwich spread on Chicken and grill or bake.
-Use as a layer in lasagna Wisk into eggs for Quiche
+Use as a layer in lasagna Wisk into eggs for Quiche.

 As you can see a little goes a long way.
-It's a great way to bring wonderful flavor to so make dishes.
+It's a great way to bring a wonderful flavor to so make dishes.